Skip to content

 Introduction

-The cloud engineering world loves ocean/ship analogies a lot.
-Kubernetes, docker, containers, helm, pods, harbor, spinnaker, werf, shipwright, etc. One word from that vocabulary was actually reserved by resiliency engineering as well.
-It's a bulkhead.
+The cloud engineering world loves ocean and ship analogies: Kubernetes, Docker, containers, Helm, pods, Harbor, Spinnaker, Werf, Shipwright, etc. One word from that vocabulary has been adopted by resiliency engineering as well: the bulkhead.

-Bulkhead (a.k.a. bulwark) can be viewed as a virtual room of certain capacity.
-That capacity is your resources that you allow to be used at the same time to process that action.
-You can define multiple bulkheads per different functionality in your microservice.
-That will ensure that one part of functionality won't be working at the expense of another.
+A bulkhead (a.k.a. bulwark) can be viewed as a virtual room of a certain capacity.
+That capacity represents the resources you allow to be used simultaneously to process a given action.
+You can define multiple bulkheads for different functionality in your microservice, ensuring that one part of the system won't consume resources at the expense of another.

-• In multithreaded applications it may take a form of a queue with a fixed-size worker pool
+• In multithreaded applications, it may take the form of a queue with a fixed-size worker pool

-• In a single-thread event-loop-based application (the Hyx case), it takes a form of concurrency limiting
+• In single-threaded, event-loop-based applications (like Hyx), it takes the form of concurrency limiting

 Hence, the bulkhead is essentially a concurrency limiting mechanism.
 In turn, concurrency limiting can be seen as a form of rate limiting.